tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:Implementation
 - Preferred Label: Implementation
-- Definition: A SolutionsConcept that describes the portion of a Mechanism that carries out the proccess described in a particular Specification.
+- Definition: A bdqffdq:SolutionsConcept that describes the portion of a bdqffdq:Mechanism that carries out the proccess described in a particular bdqffdq:Specification.
 - SubClass Of: SolutionsConcept
-- Comments: The bdqffdq-derived concept of an Implementation describes the relationship between a Specification (technical description of a test) and the Mechanism that implements it.
+- Comments: A bdqffdq:Implementation describes the relationship between a bdqffdq:Specification (technical description of a Test) and the bdqffdq:Mechanism that implements it.
 I (s) = {m | m ⊂ M ⋀ s ∈ S}

 ********************